COM6012/ScalableML/Lab 1 - Introduction to Spark and HPC.md

 #### Start an interactive session

-Type `srun --pty bash -i` for a *regular-node*.
+Type `srun --pty bash -i` for a *regular node*.
 If successful, you should see

 ```sh
 [abc1de@node*** [stanage] ~]$  # *** is the node number